-Also included is the reserve for future expenses recognized pursuant to point 17 of attachment 14 of Regulation no. 22 of 4 April 2008, modified and integrated, which refers for 381 thousand to the line of business I, for 2,637 thousand to the line of business IV.
+Also included is the reserve for future expenses recognized pursuant to point 17 of attachment 14 of Regulation no. 22 of 4 April 2008, modified and integrated, which refers for 381 thousand to the line of business I, for 2,637 thousand to the line of business III, for 5,895 thousand to the line of business IV.